Discord-Resources-Wiki/Discord-Resources-Wiki/wiki/resources/unofficial-servers.md

 @gg/communityarchitects

 ## **Moderatoren HQ**
-> **Description:** Moderatoren HQ is a place for German (and English) speaking moderators and administrators to hangout with each other and to discuss discord and moderation related topics.
-They also organize numerous workshops around the topic of moderation to continue educating others on safe and healthy moderation.  <br/>
+> **Description:** Moderatoren HQ (ModHQ) is a German community where moderators and administrators connect and discuss topics around moderating a Discord server.
+ModHQ specializes in deep dives in the form of Workshops in various topics around building a safe and inclusive community with a knowledgeable and supportive mod team.
+English speakers are also welcome!  <br/>
 **Link:** [Moderatoren HQ](https://discord.gg/modhq)  <br/>
 **Credit:** ModHQ team (owned by @160462182344032256)